phenriot/BloodPaTH/README.md

 * *prob_screening* : probability of patient screening upon-admission at a healthcare setting or ward level. | <ins> type = float </ins>
 * *at_risk_wards* : vector of the most at risk wards (i.e, wards in which we want to set an intervention); the wards needs to be informed as integers, corresponding to their rank (or ID). | <ins> type = integer vector </ins>
 * *output* : should the output be "simple" or "detailed" (the second option is not implemented yet). | <ins> type = string </ins>
 * *id_sim* : simulation ID; this is used to facilitate replication of the results and make baseline and intervention scenarios comparable.
+When performing multiple simulations you will need to inform this parameter with the simulation number to allow replication.

 *...
 More coming soon ...*